dannyjameswilliams/oenomaus/README.md

 > *No longer shall you be my Doctore.
 You will assume the mantle of lanista, and be warmly greeted by your name, Oenomaus.*

-**A discord bot that automatically detects anime-style images using a deep learning model and removes them in an authoritative fashion.**
+**A deep learning model to automatically detect anime-style images, using a convolutional neural network fine-tuned from ResNet18, implemented as a discord bot, which removes anime with deadly intent.**

 <p align="center">
   <a href="https://example.com">
     <img src="https://raw.githubusercontent.com/dannyjameswilliams/oenomaus/main/example.gif?token=GHSAT0AAAAAACTPR75NBERWYZ64Z5VDD4Q6ZUCYTDA" alt="Example Anime Removal">